Now that you have signed up for hosting with Bluehost (see my step by step guide here ), the next step is to create your website.

 Let's learn how to install WordPress on Bluehost!
 For this guide I will be focusing entirely on WordPress, but Weebly, Joomla and Drupal are also popular alternatives to WordPress.

-Thankfully the process for installing them is pretty similar, so this how to install WordPress on Bluehost guide should be helpful no matter which software you choose.
+Thankfully the process for installing any of them is pretty similar, so this how to install WordPress on Bluehost guide should be helpful no matter which software you choose.

 When you go to my.bluehost.com and log in, you will be sent to your control panel (cPanel).

 Look for the section that says “website” and click on the WordPress icon.
 You will be redirected to a place called “Mojo Marketplace.”